Navajo Food & Agricultural Collaborative

 -

-Early work by the Diné Policy Institute and others established a baseline for understanding the nature and opportunities related to Food on the Navajo Nation.
-In 2019, we built upon these reports with refreshed survey input and a review of active policy and agriculture-based operations.
-That report which is linked here began building of momentum toward a more robust economy.
+In 2021, we built upon reports done by the Dine’ Policy Institute with refreshed survey input and a review of active policy and agriculture-based operations.
+That report which is linked here suggested ways of building momentum toward a more robust Food economy.

 -